openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

     pdbfile = PDBFile('t4-lysozyme-L99A-with-benzene.pdb')
     system = forcefield.createSystem(pdbfile.topology)

-More documentation can be found on the openmmforcefields_ page.
+More documentation can be found on the OpenMMForceFields_ page.

 Managing force fields with ``SystemGenerator``
 ----------------------------------------------

-As an alternative to explicitly registering template generators, the openmmforcefields_ package provides a ``SystemGenerator`` facility to simplify biopolymer and small molecule force field management.
+As an alternative to explicitly registering template generators, the OpenMMForceFields_ package provides a ``SystemGenerator`` facility to simplify biopolymer and small molecule force field management.
 To use this, you can simply specify the small molecule force field you want to use: